 - The game continues until the final card at the top of the pyramid is flipped over.
 When someone has to take a drink for this card, they must chug their whole drink.

 Now that you’ve learned how to play the basic game of Pyramid, you can change the rules a little bit and make the game more interesting.
 Of course, house rules always stand, and if you are the one hosting the party, you may want to make other changes as well.
-Check out the suggestions below to help you get started with some ideas on variations that can make this pyramid drinking game even more fun and exciting:
+Check out the suggestions below to help you get started with some ideas on variations that can make this game even more fun and exciting:

 - Play with more cards for a longer game or to include more players.
 When doing this, players should be dealt seven cards instead of five—unless you don’t have enough for everyone.
 In this case, you can stick to just a few cards per player.

 - Don’t allow players to look at their cards after being dealt their hands.
 If they believe they have a match but get it wrong, they have to take a drink.
 Players can bluff, but if they are caught bluffing, they have to take a drink as well.
 If a player accuses someone else of bluffing and is wrong, they have to take twice the drinks.